The Wounded Healer's Heart

 The wounded healer's heart

 The wounded healer, I hear, counts among "the walking wounded."
 And their wounds live inside rather than on display outside.
-For that reason, those wounds may remain under wraps from even the healer themselves.
+For that reason, those wounds may remain under wraps from even the healers themselves.
 At least, until they surge to the surface, demanding healing.

 That trauma most certainly affected - and still affects to some degree - my heart center; my heart chakra.
 Following a significant brush with congestive heart failure, my heart and heart chakra received a lot of healing.
 And the physical wounding revealed the spiritual wounding in a classic healing crisis.